 Access lawyers for less in Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy, sell, or transfer property.
 Axess Law’s flat fee real estate lawyers are affordable, and our rates are all inclusive (excluding taxes, disbursements, and third-party charges).
 Axess Law offers you only the legal services you absolutely need.
 Your final invoice includes no surprises or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.

 Book Online or In Person Appointments

+Book appointments online or call our 647-479-0118 lawyer line for appointments (toll free to 1-877-407-4207) for in-person appointments at Greater Toronto Area or Ottawa law offices near you.
 We do remote video conferences online anywhere in Ontario.
-In person visits can be arranged at any of our law offices near you.
 We’re available 7 days a week, day or evening, at times convenient for you.